 If your income is a little too high for full Medicaid, Georgia's SLMB program can still pay your entire Medicare Part B premium, $202.90 a month in 2026, or about $2,435 a year back in your pocket.
 The Specified Low-Income Medicare Beneficiary program is the second tier of the four Medicare Savings Programs, a federal Medicaid benefit thousands of Georgia beneficiaries qualify for but never claim.
-It is open to those with monthly income above 100% and at or below 120% of the Federal Poverty Level (about $1,616/month single, $2,184/month couple for SLMB in 2026 after the $20 general income disregard) and limited assets.
-SLMB also automatically enrolls beneficiaries in Medicare Part D's Low-Income Subsidy (Extra Help) at the highest level, eliminating prescription drug plan premiums and deductibles and capping copays at the federal LIS maximum.
+It is open to those with monthly income above 100% and at or below 120% of the Federal Poverty Level (about $1,616/month single, $2,184/month couple for SLMB in 2026 after the $20 general income disregard) and limited assets., SLMB also automatically enrolls beneficiaries in Medicare Part D's Low-Income Subsidy (Extra Help) at the highest level, eliminating prescription drug plan premiums and deductibles and capping copays at the federal LIS maximum.

 SLMB is narrower than its sister program QMB.
 While QMB pays the Part B premium AND all Medicare cost-sharing (deductibles and the 20% Part B coinsurance), SLMB pays only the Part B premium.
 SLMB beneficiaries remain responsible for Medicare deductibles, the 20% Part B coinsurance, and Part A inpatient hospital deductibles.
 And critically, the federal balance billing prohibition that protects QMB beneficiaries does NOT extend to SLMB beneficiaries: providers can lawfully bill SLMB beneficiaries for Medicare cost-sharing.